 The All the Old Knives soundtrack includes music by Jon Ekstrand, Rebekka Karijord and Amanda Bergman.
-This info article contains spoilers for Janus Metz Pedersen’s 2022 Amazon movie.
+This info article contains spoilers and song details for Janus Metz Pedersen’s 2022 Amazon movie.
 Check out Vague Visages’ Soundtracks of Cinema section for more music guides.

 All the Old Knives stars Chris Pine (Hell or High Water, Wonder Woman) as Henry Pelham, a CIA agent who investigates a 2012 hijacking tragedy.
 He reunites with his former colleague/lover, Celia Harrison (Thandiwe Newton — Big Mouth, Westworld), who abruptly ended their relationship after a mission gone wrong.
 The characters discuss the past at a restaurant in Carmel-by-the-Sea, California, and attempt to identify a colleague who might’ve leaked CIA information.
 Composers Jon Ekstrand (Borg vs. McEnroe, Morbius) and Rebekka Karijord (I Am Greta, Pray, Obey, Kill) scored the 101-minute film; music supervisor Mary Ramos (Wu-Tang: An American Saga, Being the Ricardos) handled the featured needle-drop music.
 Here’s every song in All the Old Knives, an adaptation of Olen Steinhauer’s 2015 novel.

 Read More at VV — Soundtracks of Cinema: ‘Dancing on Glass’